noobpow3r/golang-notes/README.md

 ```

 Go does have a package in the standard library called unsafe if you need to perform an actual casting operation.
 You should really avoid that and be honest with yourself why you are considering using it.
 Performing a conversion provides the highest level of integrity for these types of operations.

+### Notes

+- The purpose of all programs and all parts of those programs is to transform data from one form to the other.
+- Code primarily allocates, reads and writes to memory.
+- Understanding type is crucial to writing good code and understanding code.
+- If you don't understand the data, you don't understand the problem.
+- You understand the problem better by understanding the data.
+- When variables are being declared to their zero value, use the keyword var.
+- When variables are being declared and initialized, use the short variable declaration operator.

 [Code Example](01-basics/01-variables/variables.go)